chingchenms/llvm/docs/Coroutines.rst

 Reaching Inside
 ---------------

-Coroutine author or front-end may designate a distinguished `alloca` that can be used to communicate with the coroutine.
-This distinguished alloca is called coroutine promise and is provided as a second parameter to the `coro.init`_ intrinsic.
+A coroutine author or a frontend may designate a distinguished `alloca` that can be used to communicate with the coroutine.
+This distinguished alloca is called **coroutine promise** and is provided as a third parameter to the `coro.init`_ intrinsic.

 The following coroutine designates a 32 bit integer `promise` and uses it to